-This contract was procured by HACC managed by HACC staff.
-Following the procurement, Clackamas County elected to create a new housing division within its Department of Health, Housing, and Human Services, which will involve reorganizing how housing services are delivered.
-Upon creation of the new housing division, HACC intends to assign the approved contract to Clackamas County for management.
-As a result, the proposed agreement contains an Assignment Addendum to be executed by the Housing Authority Board and the Clackamas County Board of County Commissioners (BCC) that enables the assignment to occur once the new division is created.
+This contract was procured by HACC with the intention of being managed by HACC staff.
+Following the , Clackamas County elected to create a new housing division within its Department of Health, Housing, and Human Services, which will involve reorganizingclud how housing services are delivered.
+Upon creati the new housing division, HACC intends to assign the approved contract to Clackamas County for management.
+As a result, the proposed contract contains an Assignment Addendum to be executed by both the Housing Authority Board and the Clackamas County Board of County Commissioners (BCC) that enables the Assignment to occur once the new division is created.

-RECOMMENDATION:

-Staff respectfully recommends the Housing Authority Board of Clackamas County approve contract #10825 between Clackamas Service Center and HACC to provide mobile and site-based outreach and engagement services for Clackamas County residents experiencing homelessness and the assignment of the contract to Clackamas County.
-Staff also recommends the Board authorize Commissioner Tootie Smith, Chair, to sign the agreement on behalf of the Housing Authority Board.
+RECOMMENDATION: Staff respectfully recommends the Board approve the contract with Providence Portland Medical Foundation to provide outreach and engagement services for residents experiencing homelessness and the assignment addendum to transfer the contract to Clackamas County.
+Staff also recommends that the Board authorize Commissioner Tootie Smith, Chair, to sign the contract and assignment addendum on behalf of the Housing Authority Board.